grapho-, graph-, -graph, -graphy, -grapher, -graphia

 Through this process of geocoding, the geographic data from a database is converted into images in the form of maps.

-3. The extreme distance at which an object or light can be seen when limited only by the curvature of the earth and the heights of the object and the observer.
+3. The extreme distance at which an object or light can be seen when limited only by the curvature of the Earth and the heights of the object and the observer: The geographic range of light is dependent on the height of the light itself, the height of the observer's eyes, and the refraction of the atmosphere.

-2. An orderly arrangement of lines in which an area is defined in relation to one or more geographical points on the earth.
+A geographical search can also be described as an orderly arrangement of lines in which an area is defined in relation to one or more geographical points on the Earth.